 Both Lorikeet and Caterpillar are focused on BPMN-style process models.
 Other proposals have investigated the possibility of modeling blockchain-based collaborative process models using alternative paradigms such as artifact-centric process modeling [6].
-The advancements brought about by those endeavors have already facilitated applications such as the automated tracking of process instances on the blockchain [3] and will aid more advanced tasks, like automated discovery and auditing for blockchain-based processes.
+The advancements brought about by those endeavors have already facilitated applications such as the automated tracking of process instances on the blockchain [3], and will aid more advanced tasks, like automated discovery and auditing for blockchain-based processes.

-Important issues to resolve for future studies mainly pertain to the connection between realworld objects and the digital space of blockchains.
+Important issues to resolve for future studies mainly pertain to the connection between real-world objects and the digital space of blockchains.
 Indeed, business processes often have a tight bond with physical assets and resources.
 Therefore, updates on their status should be notified within the blockchain space, and commands triggered from smart contracts may need to be conveyed outwards to actually modify their status.
-To that extent, the role of in-bound and out-bound oracles seem prominent.
-Studies on the requirements that they have to meet in this context and investigations on their integration with existing approaches, are, therefore, paramount.
+To that extent, the role of inbound and out-bound oracles seem prominent.
+Studies on the requirements they have to meet in this context, and investigations on their integration with existing approaches, therefore are paramount.
 Another aspect to be examined is that transactions recorded in the most recent blocks cannot be taken for granted, as blockchains guarantee only eventual consistency as long as Proof of Work is the main consensus model.
 This fact collides with the expenses or hurdles that an off-chain rollback or compensation might require, should commands be executed on the physical world based on transactions from forks that are no longer valid.
 By the same line of reasoning, engineering the data management is key in the context of process automation, and even more so when blockchains come into play.
-The trade-off between on-chain and offchain data involves both governance and pragmatic aspects.
+The trade-off between on-chain and off-chain data involves both governance and pragmatic aspects.
 On the one hand, the storage of process data on-chain entails higher gas costs and poses security threats.
-On the other hand, resorting to off-chain data signifies the potential renouncement of tamper-proof, signed recordings, and looser links between process flows and data flows.
-Either way, studies should be conducted to address by design the privacy concerns that arise when sensitive data are stored in the context of process execution [1].
+On the other hand, resorting on off-chain data signifies the potential renouncement to tamper-proof, signed recordings, and looser links between process flows and data flows.
+Either way, studies should be conducted to address by design the privacy concerns that rise when sensitive data are stored in the context of process execution [1].
+As outlined in [10], the involved research communities will engage endeavors in diverse directions, including not only the aforementioned technical ones, but also regarding the strategic decisions of the organizations embracing the blockchain technology to implement their inter-organizational processes.
+With this paper, by proposing nascent conceptual foundations of model-driven approaches for blockchain-based collaborative process execution, we have reported on the initial, promising steps toward the many challenges ahead of scientific investigators.